Yahoo News HUNTER WALKER November 29th 2018

 President Trump has blamed "poor forest management" in California for the wildfires that have swept across the state.

 In a couple of tweets, he has suggested that the state has not managed its forests properly, despite receiving "billions of dollars" each year.
 The comments came shortly after he issued an emergency declaration to allow US federal government funds to be used to tackle three blazes in the state.
+There was an angry response from firefighters, including the president of the California Professional Firefighters, who said the assertion forest management policy was to blame was "dangerously wrong".

 The International Federation of Firefighters - which represents members across the US and Canada - attacked President Trump for suggesting he might cut off funding.
 Some of those fighting the recent fires have also pointed out that fires have started in open scrub or grassland rather than in forests.